-Michael Anastassiades’ public drinking fountains aim to beat London’s plastic pollution
+Michael Anastassiades’ public drinking fountains address plastic pollution during London Design Festival

 Curator Jane Withers and collector Charles Asprey have joined forces to launch the London Fountain Co, which is set to unveil a contemporary public drinking fountain during London Design Festival next month designed for modern day life by Michael Anastassiades.